oroinc/documentation/commerce/admin_guide/websites/manage.rst

 Customize Product Inventory per a Website
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You acn also create and manage multiple warehouses, track your inventory status and the availability of your products, as well as their quantities, in each warehouse assigned to a particular website.
+You can also create and manage multiple warehouses, track your inventory status and the availability of your products, as well as their quantities, in each warehouse assigned to a particular website.

 The :ref:`Warehouses and Inventory <user-guide--inventory>` section covers the details on how to configure inventory-related settings globally and per a website.